 I have been told by friends that I must try breakfast tacos in Austin.
 According to Eater, I should check out Paco’s Tacos and potentially Vaquero Taquero both of which are in Austin.

 Buzzfeed says I should try Smoked brisket with white bread, white onion, pickled jalapeños, and bbq sauce.
-That’s a VERY specific suggestion so I will look for that.
+That’s a VERY specific suggestion so I will keep an eye out for that, though to be honest it doesn’t really appeal to me.
 Far & Wide agrees with some more suggestions of their own.

 Next up: Louisiana